Adjustable Spatio-Spectral Hyperspectral Image Compression Network: Experimental Results

 \subsubsection{MLRetSet}

-The considered models are also evaluated on the MLRetSet dataset, which has a higher spatial resolution than the HySpecNet-11k dataset. \autoref{fig:rate-distortion-plot} (\subref{fig:rate-distortion-plot-mlretset}) presents the corresponding rate-distortion curves, from which the following observations can be made: Traditional approaches are highly effective in low-compression regimes.
+\autoref{fig:rate-distortion-plot} (\subref{fig:rate-distortion-plot-mlretset}) presents the rate-distortion curves on the MLRetSet dataset, from which the following observations can be made: Traditional approaches are highly effective in low-compression regimes.
 At $\acp{cr} < \num{64}$, JPEG2000 performs particularly well, surpassing all learning-based models and the \ac{pca} baseline.
 The reconstruction quality achieved by the spectral learning-based models \ac{1dcae}, \ac{hycot}, and \ac{ours} with zero spatial stages shows only minor variation, indicating comparable performance for long-range and short-range spectral redundancy compression. \ac{sscnet} and \ac{3dcae}, which incorporate spatial compression, perform worse than the spectral compression models, especially for $\acp{cr} < \num{64}$.
 This suggests that, when sufficient bitrate is available, exploiting spectral redundancies is more straightforward and yields better compression performance than incorporating spatial information. \ac{ours} achieves comparable performance to learning-based spectral compression models at $\acp{cr} < \num{128}$, while at $\acp{cr} > \num{128}$ it demonstrates advantages thanks to its adjustable design by integrating spatial compression.